I love a traditional Spanish omelette but I couldn’t help myself and decided I needed to pack some extra health benefits to the recipe.

 Cauliflower isn’t low FODMAP but personally I don’t have any issues digesting it, so I’m happy to be including it my my repertoire of recipes!

-1 small to medium head of cauliflower cut in half
+1 small head of cauliflower cut in half

 2 tbsp olive oil